Rome.us

 What is interesting is that Velian hill became a place of celebration of Septimontium in Ancient Rome

-The latter referred to pre-urban festivities celebrated by citizens (montani) who resided in the seven (sept) communities linked to seven Roman hills.
+The latter referred to pre-urban festivities celebrated by citizens (Montani) who resided in the seven (sept) communities linked to seven Roman hills.

 Modernity